oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

         BintoPeano (True : xs) = S (BintoPeano xs + BintoPeano xs)
 ```

-First problem: this requires `-XUndecidableInstances`{.haskell}.
+First problem: this requires `UndecidableInstances`{.haskell}.
 I'd *really* rather not have that turned on, to be honest.
 In Idris (and Agda), you can *prove* decidability using [a number of different methods](https://www.idris-lang.org/docs/0.12/contrib_doc/docs/Control.WellFounded.html), but this isn't available in Haskell yet.

 Regardless, we can push on.